f1se4/portfolio/md/airbnb/part1.md

 ![png](/static/notebooks/airbnb/images/output_16_1.png)

-After that we have now smaller data collection without outliers, so we could think that we are going to take the usual behaivor of the dataset in 95% of confidence.
+After that we have now smaller data collection without outliers, so we could think that we are going to take the usual behavior of the dataset in 95% of confidence.

 ### Extracting additional data from 'complex' fields
-There are some data that is composed by different other data, we want to use them, so we need to transform these information in new columns.
+There are some data that is composed by different other data, we want to use them as it seems important for price determination, so we need to transform this information in new columns, we will start by creating data frame with all these data.

 ```python